dsc-courses/dsc80-2023-wi/syllabus.md

 will be graded using a private autograder with hidden tests.

 Each lab is worth the same amount, but the lowest lab will be dropped when calculating your final score.
 Labs will typically be released on Tuesdays and due on **Mondays** at 11:59PM (except in holiday weeks, in which case they'll be due on Tuesdays).

+You will access labs (and projects) by pulling the course GitHub repository.

 ### Projects